msrocka/matlib/native/Build_Linux.md

 ## Building OpenBLAS
 The first step is to compile the [OpenBLAS](https://github.com/xianyi/OpenBLAS) library.
-To do that, get the source:
+To do that, get the source from:

     git clone https://github.com/xianyi/OpenBLAS

-and switch to the master branch (the 'develop' branch is the default branch):

-    cd OpenBLAS
+Then checkout the latest stable version which you can find from the tags:

+    git tag

+It is a good idea to checkout the version tag directly into a new branch, e.g.:

-    git checkout master
+    git checkout tags/v0.2.19 -b build_0.2.19

 Open the file `Makefile.rule` and adopt the build settings to your needs.
 For the goblapack.so in the current release I took the following settings: